benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 Concurrent job steps LSF Script
 -------------------------------

-In cases (e.g. extract statistics) where the RAPIDS libraries are used to post-process datasets and each of the datasets' partition or time steps fits comfortably in GPU memory.
-It is possible to execute concurrently a single-GPU RAPIDS script that operates on each partition or time step via `concurrent job steps <https://docs.olcf.ornl.gov/systems/summit_user_guide.html?highlight=jsrun%20steps#concurrent-job-steps>`_.
+In cases (e.g. extract statistics) where the RAPIDS libraries are used to post-process datasets and each of the datasets' partition or time step fits comfortably in GPU memory.
+It is recommended to execute `concurrent job steps <https://docs.olcf.ornl.gov/systems/summit_user_guide.html?highlight=jsrun%20steps#concurrent-job-steps>`_ on each partition or time step.

-The following scripts provides a general pattern to run job steps concurrently with RAPIDS:
+The following script provides a general pattern to run job steps concurrently with RAPIDS:

 .. code-block:: bash